Doing Body Weight Squats Intelligently

 Why are body weight squats better than Kegels?
 I wanna know!
 (I've been reading some Katy Bowman!)

 This is my attempt to understand squatting with some of my own tips on how to do it.

 First of all, if you haven't read mula bandha, that might be a place to start.
 It goes into the details of the muscles of the pelvic floor.
 But if you can't be bothered, the essence of it is that the pelvic floor muscles can be used to pull the tail bone forwards with respect to the pubic bone.
 This causes the top of the sacrum, the part that supports the spine, to tilt back.
 I'm guessing that this action may alleviate pressure on the back of the disc between L5 and S1.
 And maybe it helps to activate the spinal muscles in such a way that they work to flatten the back of the lumbar spine.

 It depends on the overall action that you are doing at the time.

 This relationship between sacrum, pelvis and spine is important because in a squat your spinal column tilts forwards.
 Well it does if you reach your hips back and at the same time reach you chest forwards to stay balanced.
 (If you lift your heels and move your knees way forwards, you can get your spine vertical.
 But that's not what I am talking about.)

-While learning forwards your pelvis could tilt forwards (and by this I mean that your sitting bones move back and your pubic bone moves down) so that the curvature of your lumbar spine is maintained.
+While leaning forwards your pelvis could tilt forwards (and by this I mean that your sitting bones move back and your pubic bone moves down) so that the curvature of your lumbar spine is maintained.
 Or it'll tilt back so that your lumbar spine straightens or it can tilt back even further causing your lumbar spine to round.

 Most exercise authorities seem to be suggesting that you want to tilt your pelvis forwards when squatting.
 Katy Bowman seems to (I say seem to because that is what I remember reading but now I can't go back and check) but I've also seen articles talking about squatting with weight that suggest keeping your lumbar spine arched.